Derived equivalence classification of the cluster-tilted algebras of Dynkin type E: Assembling the proof

-For a $K$-algebra $A$ the bounded derived category of $A$-modules is denoted by $\mathrm{D}^b(A)$.
-Recall that two algebras $A,B$ are called derived equivalent if $\mathrm{D}^b(A)$ and $\mathrm{D}^b(B)$ are equivalent as triangulated categories.
-By a famous theorem of Rickard \cite{Rickard} derived equivalences can be found using the concept of tilting complexes.
+Throughout this paper let $K$ be an algebraically closed field.
+All algebras are assumed to be finite-dimensional $K$-algebras.
+For an algebra $A$, we denote the bounded derived category of right $A$-modules by $\cD^b(A)$.
+Two algebras $A$ and $B$ are called \emph{derived equivalent} if $\cD^b(A)$ and $\cD^b(B)$ are equivalent as triangulated categories.